djanloo/pyferslib/README.md

 # pyferslib

-A test for removing antediluvian practices from CAEN's FERSlib and for giving Janus a retirement plan
+Python bindings for CAEN's FERSlib

 ## Building on Windows (CMake)